tmf7/Dont-Be-a-Hero/README.md

 # Don't Be a Hero

 A quick a dirty 2D top-down swarming brawl game made as practice for Global Game Jam 2017.
+Written purely in C++ using [SDL](https://www.libsdl.org/).
 ***[It's one big main.cpp file](/main.cpp)***, but don't take that as an endorsement of such heresy.
 I coded most of this in one day and was excercising my code readability muscles.

 ## CONTROLS (context senstive)